jsbnr/talisker-lite/README.md

 ## Installation and setup
 Copy the content of [talisker.js](.talisker.js) into a New Relic Scripted API monitor.
 Configure with your account details and API keys and define the tasks you wish to run.

+> Note: The file [talisker-src.js](talisker-src.js) is also available which includes the full talisker code but uncompressed.

 You will need to specify two API keys, one a user key api and one ingest insert key.
 These are to query and inject the data respectively.
 We recommend that you store these in the secure credential store.

 ### Running locally